DGUV Information 201-056

 Significance for corporate security

 The DGUV Information 201-056 is more than just a guideline; it is an integral part of a comprehensive safety culture in companies.
 Only when safety is understood as an ongoing process can companies permanently minimize the risks associated with working at heights.
-This involves not only compliance with legal regulations but also the creation of a work environment where safety is the top priority.
+This involves not only complying with legal requirements but also creating a work environment where safety is the top priority.

 Technological support from LUX-top®